JensKnipper/personal-blog/_posts/2021-06-05-openvalue-meetup-greenmail-talk.md

 description: Last week I hold my talk "Testing email with GreenMail, a mock mail server" at a virtual meetup of OpenValue.
 In this post, you can find the slides and the recording of my talk.
 categories: Java, GreenMail, Talk
 ---
-I really enjoyed the evening and the opportunity to speak at the [meetup](https://www.meetup.com/OpenValue/events/278102326/), thank you very much.
+I really enjoyed the evening and the opportunity to speak at the [meetup](https://www.meetup.com/OpenValue/events/278102326/) from [OpenValue](https://www.openvalue.eu), thank you very much.
 Special thanks to [Bert Jan Schrijver](https://twitter.com/bjschrijver) for organizing the meetups.
 Unfortunately the audio quality is not as good as I hoped it would be.
-It seems like I connected with the wrong microphone.

 ## Abstract